knnymllr/royee-zvi/src/essays/testing.md

 <br>

 In the middle of the Seder, I get up from the table to retrieve the complimentary earplugs wedged inside the pocket of a pair of pants worn on the El Al flight a month prior.
 I tear the packaging and plug my ears, muffling the sound filling the raucous room.
 I return to the table just as my aunt, adorned in gold bangles and earrings, is circling the Seder plate above the children’s heads for the *Bibhilu*.
-She pauses and turns to me laughing.
+She pauses and turns to me, laughing.

 “What’s with the earplugs?”